 - Has the powerhead been knocked and is sucking in air from the surface and creating mass bubble chaos?

-- Has your protein skimmer developed a problem and firing bubbles into the water?
+- Has your protein skimmer developed a problem and firing bubbles out of the pump and into the sump?

 - Has your water level dropped and the return nozzle is now pulling in air from the surface and creating bubbles?